Wayfair Inc. [W] – How low can NYSE:W go? A return to Fundamental Analysis

 Now let’s turn to look at profitability: with a current Operating Margin for Wayfair Inc. [W] sitting at -10.20% and its Gross Margin at 19.60%, this company’s Net Margin is now -10.80.
 These metrics indicate that this company is not generating as much profit, after accounting for expenses, compared to its market peers.

 What about valuation?
-This company’s Enterprise Value to EBITDA is -6.85.
-The Enterprise Value to Sales for this firm is now 0.55.
+This company’s Enterprise Value to EBITDA is -8.71.
+The Enterprise Value to Sales for this firm is now 0.70, and its Total Debt to Enterprise Value stands at 0.24.

 Conclusion: Is Wayfair Inc. [W] a Reliable Buy?